a cluster of 17 cases detected in Centre-Val de Loire

 Since March 1, fourteen cases of monkeypox have been identified in Centre-Val de Loire.
 In all, in this region, between January 1 and March 23, 2023, seventeen people with this disease were registered, making it a cluster, according to Public Health France.
 All of the sick people are men who have sex with men (MSM) between the ages of 24 and 56.

-10 people vaccinated against monkeypox
+10 people vaccinated once morest monkeypox

 Monkeypox, now called Mpox, is a virus that is transmitted to humans from animals or other humans.
 The latter are contagious as soon as the first symptoms appear and the incubation period ranges from seven to fourteen days.

-In most cases, the symptoms of monkeypox go away on their own after a few weeks, can we read on the website of the World Health Organization (WHO).
+In most cases, the symptoms of monkeypox go away on their own following a few weeks, can we read on the website of the World Health Organization (WHO).
 However, in some people, the infection can lead to medical complications and even death.

 Currently, vaccination is recommended for people who have been in contact with an infected person, but also, as a preventive measure, for people most exposed to the virus.
 These are MSM and having multiple sexual partners, trans people having multiple sexual partners, sex workers, etc.